 Moxie benefits everyone.

-When George Zimmerman was acquitted for the murder of black teenager Trayvon Martin, on July 13th, 2013, Alicia Garza felt like she’d been punched in the gut.
-Trayvon Martin reminded her of so many people she knew, including her own brother.
+When George Zimmerman was acquitted for the murder of black teenager Trayvon Martin on July 13th, 2013, Alicia Garza felt like she’d been punched in the gut.
+Trayvon Martin reminded her of many people she knew, including her brother.
 Were their lives worth so little that their murder could be sanctioned by the state, written off as justified, or even totally ignored?

 She took her feelings to Facebook, where she posted a “love letter to black people.”
 She ended her post with the phrase “Black Lives Matter.”
 With those three little words, she gave voice to a movement.

-The organization is not top-down, but rather is aimed at empowering community organizers to engage in direct action locally.
-I encourage you, as a reader, to re-read that last sentence again: The organization is not top-down, but rather is aimed at empowering community organizers to engage in direct action locally.
-This was very enlightening to me and put into clear context the rise of the protests.
+The organization is not top-down but instead aims to empower community organizers to engage in direct action locally.
+I encourage you, as a reader, to re-read that last sentence again: The organization is not top-down but rather is aimed at empowering community organizers to engage in direct action locally.
+This was very enlightening to me and put the rise of the protests into clear context.
 However, in my honest opinion, the rioters and looters sadly hijacked an opportunistic setting under the guise of the Black Lives Matters peaceful demonstrations.